wb14123/blog/jekyll/_posts/2013-01-21-How-Kernel's-Makefile-Specify-Output-Directory.markdown

 index: ['/Computer Science/Operating System/Linux']
 ---

-When compile Linux kernel, we could output files to a split directory with "make O=".
+When compiling Linux kernel, we could output files to a separate directory with "make O=".
 The kernel's way to do it is a little tricky.
-Since kernel's Makefile is very big, we could have a simpler version to analyse:
+Since kernel's Makefile is very big, we could have a simpler version to analyze:

 	ifeq ($(KBUILD_SRC),)
 	ifeq ("$(origin O)", "command line")